OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 Here is an example of a relative path being used and the need to list subdirectories.
 Including the '../media' directory did not automatically include the '../media/models' directory.
 This is so that Ogre doesn't get greedy and waste time loading up unneeded resources.

-### Media Configuration {#MediaConfiguration}

-**media.cfg**

-This file provides Ogre with more detailed information about some resources.
-It is unlikely that you will need to modify this file for quite a long time.
-More information can be found in the Ogre manual.

-### Ogre Configuration {#OgreConfiguration}
+### ogre.cfg

-**ogre.cfg**

-This file is generated by the Render Settings dialog that appears when you run your application.
-This file will be specific to your own setup. **Do not** distribute this file with your application.
+This file is generated by the Render Settings dialog that appears when you run your application. **Do not** distribute this file with your application.
+This file will be specific to your own setup.
 This file will contain your choices for things like screen resolution.
 Do not modify this file directly.
 Change the settings with the dialog and it will be automatically updated.

-### Quake 3 Settings Configuration {#Quake3SettingsConfiguration}

-**quake3settings.cfg**

-This file is used by the BSPSceneManager.
-You would only need this file if you were using that SceneManager (the tutorials will not).
-This should not be distributed with your application.

 That covers all of the configuration files that Ogre manipulates directly.
-Ogre will look for these files in the same directory as your executable and it must find 'plugins.cfg', 'resources.cfg', and 'media.cfg' to function properly.
+Ogre must find 'plugins.cfg' and 'resources.cfg' to function properly.
 Later tutorials will cover more of their use.

 # Conclusion {#Conclusion1}